01-edu/public/subjects/ascii-art/ascii-reverse.en.md

 Ascii-reverse consists on reversing the process, converting the graphic representation into a text.

-- You will have to create a text file with a graphic representation of a random `string`.
+- You will have to create a text file containing a graphic representation of a random `string`.
 - The argument will be a **flags**, `--reverse=<fileName>`, in which `--reverse` is the flag and `<fileName>` is the file name.
 - The program must print this `string` in **normal text**.